pravinl23/CityWok/DEPLOY_NOW.md

-# 🚀 Quick Deployment Guide - CityWok
+# 🚀 Deployment Guide - CityWok

-## Option 1: Deploy with Pickle Files (Fastest - Use This First!)
+## Deploy with Pickle Files

 Since you already have all 20 seasons in pickle format and the system is working, you can deploy immediately.